ari/moneyworks-cli/README.md

     my_data = mw.export("name", "left(code, 1)=`A`")
     for contact in my_data:
       print contact['name']

+## Advanced usage

+Let's see how we might import some data, generate invoices, post them, print an invoice and email that

+    from moneyworks import Moneyworks
+    from moneyworks import Email

+    mw = Moneyworks()
+    e = Email()

+    # it is beyond the scope of this example on how to create the following variables
+    xml = ...some code to create the invoice structure... name_code = ...the contact code in Moneyworks...

+    invoice_sequence = mw.create_transaction(xml)
+    result = mw.post_transaction(invoice_sequence)
+    pdf = mw.print_transaction('sequencenumber=`' + invoice_sequence + "`", 'my_invoice')

+    email = mw.get_email(name_code)
+    e.send_mail(email, "invoice", "Please send us some money.", pdf, "invoice.pdf")

 # License

 This library is licensed under the Apache Public License 2.
 Contributions and enhancements are welcome.